-The eldest son of Britain's longest-reigning monarch has taken his late mother's place on the throne and will officially be crowned king on Saturday.
+LONDON -- The eldest son of Britain's longest-reigning monarch has taken his late mother's place on the throne.

 King Charles III is the first child of Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
 Upon the death of his mother on Sept.
 8, 2022, Charles succeeded her as king of the United Kingdom and the other Commonwealth realms.
-His coronation will take place at Westminster Abbey in London on May 6.
+His coronation took place at Westminster Abbey in London on May 6, 2023.

 Charles, 73, was born at Buckingham Palace in London in 1948.
 He was just 3 years old when he became the heir apparent as his mother acceded to the throne as queen, following the death of her father, King George VI.
 He is the first heir to see his mother crowned, according to a biography on the royal family's official website.